The full handbook appears below. The Clinical Education Manual appears here.

-The Penn State Physician Assistant Program follows the national leader, the Center for Disease Control’s Annual Guidelines for Occupational Exposures, related to potential contamination from potentially infectious blood and body fluids.
+The Penn State Physician Assistant Program follows the national leader, the Centers for Disease Control and Prevention, and its annual guidelines for occupational exposures, related to potential contamination from potentially infectious blood and body fluids.
 See the most recent guidelines.

 Students will be given the opportunity to review the OSHA Blood-borne Pathogen Standard and will be tested after this self-directed tutorial program.
 The testing schedule for the OSHA test will be announced, and students are required to successfully complete this examination before any patient contact is initiated.